 I remember thinking such a simple concept but so empowering.
 Meeting Alice O’Sullivan, a girl with cerebral palsy and cerebral vision impairment, gave us the momentum to make this project a reality.Sebastian Della Maddalena

 “From there we managed to receive funding and shortly after that we appointed Monique,’’ outlines Seb.

 How I Learn launch

 Funding for ‘How I Learn’ came from Non-Government Centre Support for Non-School Organisations.
 It was launched last year at an event attended by Parliamentary Secretary for Disability Services, Reece Whitby.
 Two of our younger clients Caitlin Hannen-Williams and Chloe Van Kaschke acted as comperes for the night.

-In addition to the award Monique, receives $2000 in cash and VisAbility, as an organisation, receives training vouchers for staff.
+In addition to the award Monique, receives $2000 and VisAbility, as an organisation, receives training vouchers for staff.
 We were also finalists in the other two categories.

 What next for Monique?